dojo/docs/developer/rstwiki.rst

   $ make data html

 Look in build/warnings.txt for error/warning messages, such as misformatted tables or broken links.

+Exporting the doc is necessary to put it on the dojotoolkit.org website, and it also generates a report about errors/warnings in the documentation, which is useful for fixing problems.

 Backporting trunk doc changes to a doc branch
 =============================================